Isn’t that the million-dollar question? Which races you choose to enter is one of the major choices you will make as a stable owner.

 Handicap

 Handicaps are good for all levels as weight is added in an attempt to level the field.
-But remember, these races don’t count towards your Benchmark rating so make sure you get in at least three other race types.
+But remember, these races don’t count towards your Benchmark rating so make sure you get in at least three other race types to establish a benchmark rating to open up the rest of the race tree for you.

 Grade Restricted Stakes

 Grade Restricted Stakes allow you to race against other horses of the same grade.
-If, for example, the race is an A+ Grade Restricted, DO NOT race in it with an A- or lower, as your chance of being competitive is very low.
+If, for example, the race is an A+ Grade Restricted, it is not advisable to race in it with an A- or lower, as your chance of being competitive is very low.

 Grade III, II, and I Races